My name is Julie Meloni, and I am lousy at talking about myself.

 You can get the particulars about my work in general via my LinkedIn and Careers 2.0 profiles, and you’ll see that I’ve worked in all things web-enabled from almost the beginning of the web (yes, there was a time before it!).
 I’ve seen a lot of booms and busts, but I still think we have a long way to go before we’ve Built All the Things.

 It’s true that I can build things, and I can build teams, and I can build teams who build things.
-My preference leans toward the latter these days, as I’m no longer the fastest coder in the west.
+My preference leans toward the latter, as I’m no longer the fastest coder in the west (I never really was).
 Several years ago I made the conscious choice to move away from the hands-on building of things and into the architecting/direction/management side of things, because I thought (and still do) that I can provide more value to organizations by creating solid roadmaps and user stories, and UX and QA testing plans, and managing and mentoring groups of people than I could by simply being a single developer.
 While I’m not the faster coder in the west, I do think I’m the fastest blocker-clearer in the west, and that’s something.